-Last commit was about 9 years agoView on GitHub
+Last commit was almost 10 years agoView on GitHub

 No packages found.

 Do Continuous Integration Yourself — a simple, open source CI server.

 DCIY lets you do continuous integration testing locally through a web interface.

 If you can run your tests for a project locally in the terminal, then you should